 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The Sultanate’s Oman Logistics Strategy lays out long-term objectives for increasing the contribution of the logistics sector to GDP.
-Oman’s strategic objectives over the past several years have focused on easing congestion and enhancing capacity by investing in infrastructure and technology for new ports and road links, as well as expanded routes for national airline carriers.
+The Oman Logistics Strategy lays out long-term objectives for increasing the contribution of the logistics sector to GDP.
+Oman’s strategic objectives over the past several years have focused on easing congestion and enhancing capacity by investing in infrastructure and technology for new ports and road links, as well as in expanded routes for national airline carriers.
 Oman aspires to leverage its deep-water ports on the Gulf of Oman and the Indian Ocean to become one of the world’s top ten logistics hubs by 2040.

-Government restructuring saw the transfer of transport and road responsibilities to the new Ministry of Transport, Communications and Information Technology in 2020.
-It also moved government agency Asyad, which focuses on port, free zone, shipping, dry-dock, and e-commerce services under the Oman Investment Authority.
-In light of tightened budgets, the government anticipates a larger role for the private sector in the future, not only in providing capital, but also in tie-ups with the public sector to help manage state assets.
+The government anticipates a larger role for the private sector in the future, not only in providing capital, but also in tie-ups with the public sector to help manage state assets.

 Salalah is in a prime location at the crossroads of East-West shipping, with weekly connections to and from the U.S. East Coast.
-Its port has a container terminal with seven berths of up to 18 meters’ draft and a general cargo terminal of 12 berths of up to 16 meters’ draft, with infrastructure to handle the world’s largest container vessels, as well as bulk cargo, bunkering and warehousing.
+Its port has a container terminal with seven berths of up to 18 meters’ draft and a general cargo terminal of 12 berths of up to 16 meters’ draft, with infrastructure to handle the world’s largest container vessels, as well as bulk cargo, bunkering, and warehousing.